-In an effort to increase healthcare transparency and accountability in Texas, the Texas Legislature established the Advisory Panel on Healthcare-Associated Infections and Preventable Adverse Events under Texas Health and Safety Code, Chapter 98, Subchapter B in 2007.
+In an effort to increase healthcare transparency and accountability in Texas, the Texas Legislature established the Advisory Panel on HAIs and PAEs under Texas Health and Safety Code, Chapter 98, Subchapter B in 2007.
 The Advisory Panel was comprised of healthcare consumer advocates, infection preventionists, quality assessment and performance improvement professionals, healthcare facility leaders, physicians, and DSHS representatives.
 In 2015, the Advisory Panel was disbanded as a result of Senate Bill 200 and Senate Bill 277, 84th Legislature, Regular Session, 2015.

 In 2016, DSHS established the Healthcare Safety Advisory Committee in rule under Texas Administrative Code Chapter 200, Rule §200.40.
-The Healthcare Safety

-Advisory Committee serves as a forum to obtain stakeholder input on program initiatives and proposals for consideration by DSHS' Emerging and Acute Infectious Disease Branch.
-The Committee consists of healthcare consumers, staff from healthcare facilities (including physicians, a pharmacist, infection preventionists, healthcare safety professionals, and healthcare facility administrators), and a nonvoting DSHS Licensing employee.
-These members provide input on healthcare safety issues and may produce formal recommendations to DSHS, the HHSC Executive Commissioner, and the Texas Legislature.
+The Healthcare Safety Advisory Committee serves as a forum to obtain stakeholder input on program initiatives and proposals for consideration by DSHS's Emerging and Acute Infectious Disease Unit.
+The committee consists of healthcare consumers, staff from healthcare facilities (including physicians, a pharmacist, infection preventionists, healthcare safety professionals, and healthcare facility administrators), and a non-voting DSHS licensing employee.
+These members provide input on healthcare safety issues and may produce formal recommendations to DSHS, the HHS Executive Commissioner, and the Texas Legislature.
 Meetings of the new Advisory Committee began in 2018.

-3.2018 Healthcare Safety Advisory Committee
+3.2019 Healthcare Safety Advisory Committee Summary

-Summary